Free Consultations | Available 24 / 7

 When Is a Speeding Ticket Not Just a Speeding Ticket?

 WI defense lawyerSeeing flashing red lights in your rearview mirror is rarely a positive experience.
-In some instances, it can alter your entire future.
-Wisconsin has the fourth-highest percentage of drivers who have received a speeding ticket within the past seven years (13.43 percent).
-While the penalties in the state for excess speed are milder than in many other states, you could still face serious consequences.
+In some cases, it can alter your entire future.
+According to a news report from early 2025, Wisconsin ranks second in the country for the number of speeding tickets issued.
+While penalties for excessive speed may be milder than in many other states, you could still face serious consequences that affect your record, your license, and even your job.

-Driving more than 30 miles over the posted speed limit adds a layer of complexity that can seriously affect your future.
-Now is not the time to attempt to handle a speeding ticket without legal assistance.
-Having an experienced criminal defense lawyer advocating on your behalf can potentially change the outcome of your ticket—and could even keep you out of jail.
+Driving more than 30 miles per hour over the posted speed limit adds a layer of complexity that can seriously affect your future.
+Now is not the time to handle a speeding ticket alone.
+Having experienced Menomonee Falls, WI traffic violation defense lawyers advocating for you can make a major difference in the outcome of your case — and could even keep you out of jail.

 Could I Go to Jail for a Speeding Ticket?